RedDonkey3/OSS_Mini_Project/README.md

 ***

-This structure means the information of the books in booksotre
+This structure means the information of the books in booksotre.

 	typedef struct record {
 		int id; // id: identification number